 SUBSTITUTIONS:

-You can keep any leftover Irish Tea Cake for 1-2 days tightly covered or in an airtight container.
+- You can keep any leftover Irish Tea Cake for 1-2 days tightly covered or in an airtight container at room temperature.

 Irish Tea Cake